tc39/notes/es7/2015-07/july-28.md

 - No sub releases
 - Publish errata as follow up
 - Take their reivew comments/changes and integrate them into next year's edition.
-- Istvan will present this to ISO as a solution
+- István will present this to ISO as a solution